How To Save The World

 What about renewable sources of fuel?
 Bio diesel or ethanol, for example.
 "The grain required to fill a 25-gallon SUV gas tank with ethanol will feed one person for a year.
 The grain it takes to fill the tank every two weeks over a year will feed 26 people." --Lester R. Brown

 What about electric vehicles?
-Looked at in terms of the polutants a single electric-powered vehicle puts out, compared to the polutants an infernal combustion-powered vehicle puts out, which is to say myopically, electric appears much more sensible than fossil.
+Looked at in terms of the pollutants a single electric-powered vehicle puts out, compared to the pollutants an infernal combustion-powered vehicle puts out, which is to say myopically, electric appears much more sensible than fossil.
 But that all depends on how you get the electricity -- both in terms of the means of production and of transmission.
 If the electricity is produced by burning fossil fuels (such as coal), we havn't gained anything, we've only moved the source of pollution from the single vehicle to the power plant.
 If by burning uranium, then we've generated a fleeting benefit (moving a car 10 or 20 kms) at the cost of tonnes of waste which will remain toxic for thousands of years.
 But even supposing the electricity could be generated cleanly, by wind or solar or tidal mechanisms, the point of generation is seldom close to the point of consumption.
 Until electric vehicles can produce enough juice to power themselves, the electricity will have to be transmitted across long distances from power plants to points of consumption.
 Therein lies the problem.
 There is a substance, sulphur hexaflouride, abbreviated SF6, used in the safe transmission of electricity over long distances; it is literally everywhere, distributed across the electric grids of the entire developed world, in Europe and America.
 It is ubiquitous.
 This substance, when set loose, is 23,500 times more damaging to the atmosphere than a litre of burnt fossil fuel.
 This substance does not occur naturally, it is man-made, and it does not naturally dissipate or decay into harmless elements; it stays toxic, for thousands of years.
 It is the electricity industry's dirty secret.
-LINK TO BBC ARTICLE

 A society must not use more energy than it produces, in total; if it does so over a long period of time, it dies.
 That is a law of nature to which we are not immune.
-Small areas or periods of over-consumption can be compensated for by other areas of efficiency, and the society can still survive in the long run.
+Small areas or short periods of over-consumption can be compensated for by other areas of efficiency, and society can still survive in the long run.
 So we had better start gaining efficient areas, to compensate for the impending fossil fuel alfalfa-point.
 Bicycles could make a real difference, if only people would get on them (or stay on them in the case of China and much of Asia).

 Now, I know what you're thinking...
 A man in a business suit can hardly be expected to ride to his job at the bank every morning.
 His suit'll get messed up.
 Well, men in business suits used to ride to work every day on their bicycles.
 Below is a foto of Bert Liffen, a lab assistant at University College, London, and one of Hetchin's first customers, cycling in London in the autumn of 1935.
 It was quite common then to cycle to work.
 It could be again.